aklump/breakpointX/README.md

 ## CSS Classes

-To cause CSS classes to be written on an element, pass the appropriate settings, where `addClassesTo` is a jQuery selector or object.
-It becomes a property of the instance as `.$el`, so it can be accessed in callbacks, if necessary.
+To cause CSS classes to be written on an element, pass the appropriate settings, where `addClassesTo` is a DOM object.
+It becomes a property of the instance as `.el`, so it can be accessed in callbacks, if necessary.
+The example shows adding classes to the `html` element.
+If you're using jQuery you could do `addClassesTo: $('html').get(0)`.

     // Breakpoints only with settings.
     var obj = new BreakpointX([768], ['mobile', 'desktop'], {